 Punters can now enjoy an exciting new way to bet thanks to the emergence of Bet Builder, with customers able to cherry-pick different selections for a Premier League match and merge them together.
 It’s similar to an accumulator bet but requires different outcomes to happen within the same game and it’s a great way to have a unique betting experience.

 Many sports betting customers like to enjoy a multiple bet when it comes to the latest round of Premier League matches.
 Ultimately, you can place an accumulator on the 1X2 market when it comes to all ten matches although your chances of winning with ten accurate predictions are highly unlikely.

 Indeed, many customers enjoy this type of wager as you can enjoy a potentially large pay out from a relatively small stake.
-It’s possible to place a football accumulator bet which includes Premier League teams along with clubs from other popular football league such as the German Bundesliga, Spanish La Liga and Italian Serie A.
+It’s possible to place a soccer accumulator bet which includes Premier League teams along with clubs from other popular soccer league such as the German Bundesliga, Spanish La Liga and Italian Serie A.